 The class is designed to be taught both remotely through zoom or in a class room.
 I will share my slides on Moodle and I will go through them during the class, either by sharing my screen or by projecting them in the class, depending on the configuration.
 In both cases I encourage students to ask questions and make comments during the class so that learning is dynamic and interactive.
 Both configurations are conducive of rich interactions.
 I ask students to read book chapters or papers ahead of the class in both cases.
 The class last for 1.5 hours.
 I am always available for questions and happy to interact with students.
-The assignment for the class will be either an exam in class or to prepare a short paper by team of 2 on one of the topics covered in the class and that will be defined in agreement with me.
-It implies mastering the concepts covered in class, in addition to reading research papers to make an analytical survey.
+The assignment for the class will be either an exam in class or to prepare a short paper by team of 2 on one of the topics covered in the class, in addition to reading research papers to make an analytical survey.
 I am confident that the exceptional circumstances we find ourselves will not prevent us from doing as much as the previous years, maybe more as we have more time to study.